Location

 Spring ephemeral wildflowers emerge and bloom early in the spring season, usually for a brief and glorious one-to-two week period.
 West Michigan has some of the most lovely and iconic spring ephemeral wildflowers, including trilliums, virginia bluebells, trout lilies, Dutchman’s Breeches, and more.

-About Our Event Partners
+About Our Event Partner

 Pete Quakenbush was the lead in the field team working under Dave Warner on the Emma Cole Project—a critical role in assessing the floral quality index of natural areas in Grand Rapids.
 He is also a professor at Grand Valley State University.